Things to Do at the Wizarding World of Harry Potter

 This brand-new immersive environment will transport guests to two unique Harry Potter eras and destinations.

-Discover mystery and intrigue at the British Ministry of Magic in the 1990’s (when the stories took place).
-You’ll also be able to explore 1920’s Paris, as seen in the Potter spinoff franchise, Fantastic Beasts and Where to Find Them.
+You’ll also explore 1920’s Paris, as seen in the Potter spinoff franchise, Fantastic Beasts and Where to Find Them.

 Here’s a look at what visitors can expect from the newest Universal Orlando Wizarding World.